 On the other hand, you’re not bound by those pay limitations when you join a new organization.

 The most important thing is to prove your worth to the hiring manager.
-You need to show them that you’re worth the salary you aspire to earn.
+It would help if you showed them that you’re worth the salary you aspire to earn and the average salary increase when changing jobs in 2021.

 So, when you receive a recruiter’s call, pick up your phone.
 Have an exploratory conversation.
 Wait before getting serious about the job offer and ask about the salary profile of the job.